hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

     #   puppet.manifest_file  = "init.pp"
     # end

-This tells Vagrant to use Puppet to configure the VM, using the a file called `init.pp` in the `manifests` folder.
-Note that the path of this folder is relative to where your Vagrantfile is located.
+This tells Vagrant to configure the VM with Puppet using a file called `init.pp` in the `manifests` folder.
+Note that all paths are relative to where your Vagrantfile is located.
 <a href="http://docs.puppetlabs.com/puppet/3/reference/index.html" target="_blank">Puppet</a>
-is quite an extensive product as you could easily tell by the length of its documentation so you'll likely want to dig further into it outside of this article.
+is quite an extensive product which you could easily tell by the length of its documentation so you'll likely want to dig further into it outside of this article.

-First, you will want to uncomment the block shown above.
+First, you'll want to uncomment the block shown above.
 Then, add `puppet.module_path = "modules"` somewhere in that block to end up with the following:

     config.vm.provision :puppet do |puppet|